ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The function `StopRace` will loop through all the players on the server and set the property `inRace` to `false` indicating they are no longer in the race.
-We then broadcast to all players that the race should be stopped.
-Later on in the tutorial, we will listen for this broadcast event and create a handler.
+You then broadcast to all players that the race will be stopped.
+Later on in the tutorial, you will listen for this broadcast event and create a handler.

 ### Repeating Task